NHSDigital/eps-prescription-status-update-api/README.md

 ```

 Note - the command will keep running and should not be stopped.
-You can now call this api - note getMyPrescriptions requires an nhsd-nhslogin-user header
+You can now call this api.

 ```
 curl -X POST https://${stack_name}.dev.eps.national.nhs.uk/